metablaster/WindowsFirewallRuleset/Modules/Ruleset.Test/Help/en-US/Start-Test.md

 ### -Command

-The command which is to be tested.
+The command which is to be tested, it's inserted into message.
 This value overrides default Command parameter specified in Enter-Test.

 ```yaml